awsdocs/amazon-workdocs-user-guide/doc_source/transfer_owner.md

 The user you transfer ownership to receives a new task under **My Tasks** in Amazon WorkDocs\.
 They can then choose to accept the transfer of ownership\.

 If you are a system administrator, you can transfer an inactive user's files and folders to an active user\.
-For more information, see [Transferring Document Ownership](https://docs.aws.amazon.com/workdocs/latest/adminguide/transfer-docs.html) in the *Amazon WorkDocs Administration Guide*\.
+For more information, see [Transferring document ownership](https://docs.aws.amazon.com/workdocs/latest/adminguide/transfer-docs.html) in the *Amazon WorkDocs Administration Guide*\.